microsoft/rural-crowdsourcing-toolkit/INSTALL.md

 ### 1. Setup the config

-Create a postgres role and database for the backend server and update the username, password and db name in .env file.
+Create a postgresql role and database for the backend server and update the username, password and db name in .env file.

 For Mac Users:
 Start the postgresql server -> `#> brew services start postgresql`